devopspp/pyliveupdate/README.md

 ```
 2. In your program (like examples/program1.py) main module add
 ```
-from pyliveupdate import *
-from pyliveupdatescripts import *
+from pyliveupdate import UpdateStub from pyliveupdatescripts import FP UpdateStub().start()
-UpdateStub().start()
 ```
 3. Run your program (make sure in the correct directory)